henryware/jvm-regex-benchmarks/README.md

 - **BricsScreen** a different driver I wrote for Brics to avoid `O(N²)` behavior finding the start of a locate.
 This costs `O(N)` space and time at runtime as well as time and memory at compile.
-  It's also not compatable with streams.
+  Also, it is not compatable with streams.

 Not (yet) contenders: